Skip to main content

 In total, the Senate is providing around 1.4 billion euros over five years: approximately 900 million euros for new construction subsidies, 300 million euros for the equity increase, 200 million euros for rent compensation and 40 million euros for modernisation.

 The measures directly affect the publicly owned housing stock.
-Indirectly, however, the agreement sends a signal to the entire Berlin apartment market.
+Indirectly, however, the EUR 1.4 billion package sends a signal to the entire Berlin apartment market.
 Regulation of the rental market remains high on the political agenda, as the introduction of the rent cap in June 2015 already demonstrated.

 The stronger focus on the WBG could intensify competition for land.
 At the same time, the gap between the regulated and the open market segment is widening.
 In boroughs with high demand like Neukoelln, this is likely to push rents in the unregulated segment even higher.